 OUT & ABOUT

-- Painting lesson with local artist Robert Guarnieri
+Take a painting lesson with local artist Robert Guarnieri

-- Urban river rafting on the Arno
+Slow the pace with some urban river rafting on the Arno